 Back towards the mainland don’t miss Beaumaris Castle, considered the most technically perfect castle in Britain.
 Fancy seeing Anglesey from another angle?
 Then hop on board an exhilarating RIB ride, zooming under the impressive bridges that span the Menai Strait.
 On the trip out to Puffin Island you’ll see the adorable seabirds, as well as seals, cormorants, and old shipwrecks.

 North Wales and the Dee Estuary

 Historic Conwy Castle and its walls form part of a UNESCO World Heritage Site with impeccably preserved buildings and a truly magnificent castle - all just a stone’s throw from the coast.

 Synonymous with Lewis Carroll and Alice’s many adventures, Llandudno is a classic seaside town with the glorious Great Orme at its tip.
 Steep summit trails take in incredible coastal views and there’s even a tram or cable car available for tired legs.
 Stroll out on Wales’s longest pier at Llandudno – measuring 2,295 feet – and get a culture fix at stylish waterfront arts complex Venue Cymru.

 Spot wildlife at Colwyn Bay and enjoy Prestatyn beaches before rounding off the coast path with – of course – another castle!
 Flint's 13th century castle was the first Welsh castle to be built during King Edward I’s invasion.
-And since it is the Year of the Sea, be sure to stop off at the imposing Talacre lighthouse, on the coastal path route between Prestatyn and Fflint.
+Also, be sure to stop off at the imposing Talacre lighthouse, on the coastal path route between Prestatyn and Fflint.